Hustle (2022 film): Production

+In February 2018, Legendary Entertainment won the rights to the script by Taylor Materne in a bidding war with a six-figure sale.
+Dave Meyers was attached to direct.

-In May 2020, Adam Sandler joined the cast of the film, with Jeremiah Zagar directing from a screenplay by Taylor Materne and Will Fetters, with Netflix set to distribute.
+In May 2020, Adam Sandler joined the cast of the film, with Jeremiah Zagar replacing Meyers as director and Netflix buying the rights from Legendary.
 Sandler had seen Zagar's 2018 narrative feature debut We the Animals, and asked him to take a look at the script for Hustle.
 Zagar was initially hesitant, before becoming intrigued at the idea of shooting basketball in a cinematic way and signing on to the project.

 In September 2020, Queen Latifah announced she had joined the cast of the film.
 In October 2020, Robert Duvall, Ben Foster, Juancho Hernangómez, Jordan Hull, María Botto, Ainhoa Pillet, Kenny Smith, and Kyle Lowry joined the cast of the film.

 Filming began in Philadelphia in October 2020, and continued at the Coatesville Area High School in Pennsylvania.
 Many Philadelphia school, college, and university buildings were filming locations, including Tom Gola Arena at La Salle University, where the combine scene was filmed, and the Liacouras Center at Temple University, where Sandler's character is depicted playing college basketball.
 Multiple scenes were filmed in Center City, Philadelphia, including on Market Street and the Italian Market, as well as in Manayunk and South Philadelphia.
 Additional filming took place in Camden, New Jersey, and in Wells Fargo Center on January 14, 2022, where the Celtics and 76ers played against each other in a regulated NBA game.